-If you’ve been following along, you know that I have already started teaching yoga and you’ll also know that I am in the process of getting certified (for the doubters out there, in the program I’m in through Yoga Teachers College, we are encouraged to start teaching right away).
+If you’ve been following along, you know that I have already started teaching yoga and you’ll also know that I am in the process of getting certified (in the program I’m in through Yoga Teachers College, we are encouraged to start teaching right away).
 Last week was a manifestation of several of the things I mentioned above.

 I spent 12 days in Europe starting with 4 days in southern Germany with one of my best friends whom I hadn’t seen in 9 years – it was amazing and like no time had passed at all!

 I spent the remainder of my time in Barcelona, Spain with 15 other people from 9 different countries for our first of 2 immersion trips to study with the Yoga Teachers College.